Home | About Us |

 Date: 1997

-CUB 38774 Umpire Decision- The Claimant was dismissed from his employment for having failed to report for work on three occasions within the period of a week.
+CUB 38774 - The Claimant was dismissed from his employment for having failed to report for work on three occasions within the period of a week.
 The Claimant was involved in an electronic monitoring program where he was required to get permission before he was able to leave his residence.
 On three occasions the claimant attempted but was unable to obtain clearance from the Program and was therefore unable to attend work.
 The Umpire found that this situation did not involve the element of wilfulness or intent that must be part of disqualification due to misconduct.
 The appeal was allowed.

 Appellant: Scott Eckel